-Duff & Phelps, LLC ("Duff & Phelps"), an independent valuation firm, provides third party valuation consulting services to the Company which consist of certain limited procedures that the Company identified and requested Duff & Phelps to perform (hereinafter referred to as the "procedures").
-The Company generally requests Duff & Phelps to perform the procedures on each portfolio company at least once in every calendar year and for new portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
-In addition, the Company generally requests Duff & Phelps to perform the procedures on a portfolio company when there has been a significant change in the fair value of the investment.
-In certain instances, the Company may determine that it is not cost-effective, and as a result is not in the Company's stockholders' best interest, to request Duff & Phelps to perform the procedures on one or more portfolio companies.
-Such instances include, but are not limited to, situations where the fair value of the Company's investment in the portfolio company is determined to be insignificant relative to the Company's total investment portfolio.
+The Valuation Firms provide third party valuation consulting services to the Company which consist of certain procedures that the Company identified and requested the Valuation Firms to perform (hereinafter referred to as the "Procedures").
+The Procedures are performed with respect to each portfolio company at least once in every calendar year and for new portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
+In addition, the Procedures are generally performed with respect to a portfolio company when there has been a significant change in the fair value of the investment.
+In certain instances, the Company may determine that it is not cost-effective, and as a result is not in the Company's stockholders' best interest, to request the Valuation Firms to perform the Procedures on one or more portfolio companies.
+Such instances include, but are not limited to, situations where the fair value of the investment in the portfolio company is determined to be insignificant relative to the total investment portfolio.

-The total number of investments and the percentage of the Company's portfolio that the Company asked Duff & Phelps to perform such procedures are summarized below by period:
+The total number of investments and the percentage of the investment portfolio on which the Procedures were performed are summarized below by period:

 For the quarter ended: Total companies Percent of total investments at fair value(1)

-March 31, 2009 7 26%

-June 30, 2009 6 20%

-September 30, 2009 7 24%

-December 31, 2009 8 40%

 March 31, 2010 7 25%

 June 30, 2010 8 29%

 September 30, 2010 8 26%

 December 31, 2010 9 29%

 March 31, 2011 11 34%

 June 30, 2011 13 26%

 September 30, 2011 11 31%

 December 31, 2011 12 22%

+March 31, 2012 10 19%

+June 30, 2012 14 21%

+September 30, 2012 16 33%

+December 31, 2012 17 30%

-(1) Exclusive of the fair value of new investments made during the quarter
+(1) Exclusive of the fair value of new investments made during the guarter.

-Upon completion of the procedures, Duff & Phelps concluded that the fair value, as determined by the Board of Directors, of those investments subjected to the procedures appeared reasonable.
-The Board of Directors of Triangle Capital Corporation is ultimately and solely responsible for determining the fair value of the Company's investments in good faith.
+Upon completion of the Procedures, the Valuation Firms concluded that, with respect to each investment reviewed by each Valuation Firm, the fair value of those investments subjected to the Procedures appeared reasonable.
+The Company's Board of Directors is ultimately responsible for determining the fair value of the Company's investments in good faith.